Extia/pr-analyzer/README.md

 ## Philosphy

 Linters (eslint) are good things, but sometimes not adapted to human pair reviewing.
-This tool highlight some things YOU can decide for yourself, your particularly project, your particularly team and skills.
+This tool highlights things YOU can decide for yourself, your particularly project, your particularly team, responsibilities, skills...

 Example we like : highlight conditions `if (xxx) else ` because it's often related to business and functionnal rules.
 And we have to take care of that :).